corsonr/fredo/README.md

 # Fredo: A simple and clean WordPress theme
 A free, open source WordPress theme, will be soon available.
-You can get a demo on my site: https://remicorson.com
+You used to see it as a demo on my site: https://remicorson.com

 <a align="center" href="https://github.com/corsonr/fredo/"><img width="100%" src="https://github.com/corsonr/fredo/raw/master/screenshot.png" alt="Fredo, simple & clean WordPress theme"></a>